Getting To Know Your Home!

 - How to operate and inspect the floor or wall heat registers.

-- How windows operate and lock and how screens are removed and replaced.
+- Learn how windows operate and lock and how screens are removed and replaced.

 - How doors and locks operate.

-- Learn where attic/crawlspace access hatches are located and how to use them.
+- Learn where all attic/crawlspace access hatches are located and how to use them.

 Other items to be located

-- Locate the thermostats and learn how to operate and program them properly.
+- Find your thermostats and learn how to operate and program them properly.

 - Locate all smoke detectors; know how/why they work, how to test and how to replace batteries.

-- Locate all carbon monoxide detectors; know how/why they work, how to test and how to replace batteries.
+- Identify and locate all carbon monoxide detectors; know how/why they work, how to test and how to replace batteries.
+Check to see if any have been recalled.

 - Locate and know how to use any fire extinguisher(s).

-- Locate fireplace damper and learn how to operate.
+- Find your fireplace damper and learn how to operate.

 - Locate all water filters and record the size and type of each filter.
 Get and keep spares on hand.